Higher Laminations and Affine Buildings: Laminations for the space

 \end{proof}

 We can thus associate to any tropical point of $\A_{G,S}$ some virtual positive configuration of points in the affine Grassmanian.
-The problem is that there are many associated virtual positive configurations: not only do they come in families, but there are also many (an infinite dimensional space) of such families.
+The problem is that there are many associated virtual positive configurations: not only do they come in families, but there are many points in $\A_{G,S}(\cK)$ which have identical valuations.

-Let us now define virtual positive configurations of points in the affine building.
+This is where it becomes useful to look at virtual positive configurations of points in the affine building.
 Let $(x_1,-\lambda_1)$, $\dots,$ $(x_n,-\lambda_n)$ be a virtual positive configurations in the affine Grassmanian, and suppose the points $x_1, \dots, x_n$ map to points $p_1, \dots, p_n$ in the affine building.
 In this situation, we will say that is the corresponding virtual positive configuration of points in the affine building.
+We can similarly define families of virtual positive configurations of points in $\Delta(G)$ coming from a positive configuration of flags $F_i \in G/U((t))$.
+We extend the tropical functions to the virtual positive configurations of points in the affine building as follows:

 The reason we want to view these configurations inside the affine building rather than the affine Grassmanian is that the affine building is where it is most natural to define equivalence between configurations of points.
+The finer algebro-geometric properties of the affine Grassmanian are not reflected in the tropical functions; it is precisely the metric structure of the building which is captured in the tropical functions.

+Our goal will be to show that tropical points $\A_{G,S}(\Zt)$ correspond precisely to virtual positive configurations of points in the affine building up to equivalence.
+Thus we seek some notion of equivalence such that all virtual positive configurations of points in a given family will be equivalent.
+We now give such a definition.

+We will repeat here some of the treatment from section 5.1 defining virtual positive configurations of points in the affine building.
+Recall that equivalence of two positive configurations of points in the affine building is the minimal equivalence relation generated by isometry and cutting and gluing.

+Let $p_1, \dots, p_n$ and $p'_1, \dots, p'_n$ be two positive configurations of points of the affine building.
+The first requirement for equivalence of these positive configurations is that the pairwise distances between corresponding points are equal:

+The {\em perimeter} of a configuration $p_1, \dots, p_n$ is a union of some choice of geodesics between each $p_i$ and $p_{i+1}$, where indices are taken cyclically.
+Then, because